-The justification for requiring obligations in respect of highway and infrastructure works is set out in Circular 05/2005 'Planning Obligations' (Para B.15) and Policy DD6 'Access and Transport Infrastructure' of the Dudley's Unitary Development Plan
+2.46 The justification for requiring obligations in respect of highway and infrastructure works is set out in Circular 05/2005 'Planning Obligations' (Para B.15) and Policy DD6 'Access and Transport Infrastructure' of the Dudley's Unitary Development Plan

-Section 278 or S38 Agreements under the Highway Act
+Section 278 or 38 Agreements under the Highway Act

-Agreement for the private sector funding of trunk road works are made under section 278 of the Highways Act 1980.
+- 2.47 Agreement for the private sector funding of trunk road works are made under section 278 of the Highways Act 1980.
 A developer may enter into a section 278 agreement with the local highway authority for improvement works for local roads.
-A section 278 agreement is essentially a financial mechanism, not a contract to carry out works.

-In addition to the above, a common way of creating new highways is by an agreement between developers and local highway authority under Section 38 of the Highways Act 1980.
+A section 278 agreement is essentially a financial mechanism, not a contract to carry out works. - 2.48 In addition to the above, a common way of creating new highways is by an agreement between developers and local highway authority under Section 38 of the Highways Act 1980.
 Section 38 agreements are often made with housing developers, who agree to build up roads to standards laid down by the Highway Authority.
 In return the Council will agree to adopt the roads and to maintain them thereafter as public highways.
 However until a road has been adopted it remains private and the responsibility of the developer/ house owners.

-If Highway Infrastructure Works are required as a result of a new development then a S.106 agreement or Planning Obligation will be required to ensure that the planning permission not to be implemented until such time as the land owner or developer has entered into the necessary S278/ S38 agreement.
+2.49 If Highway Infrastructure Works are required as a result of a development then a S.106 agreement or Planning Obligation will normally be required to ensure that the planning permission will not be implemented until such time as the land owner or developer has entered into the necessary Planning and Highway Agreements.